 First, we explore the value proposition for investing in climate change mitigation, adaptation, resilience, and environmental justice for low- and middle- income (up to 200% of the Federal Poverty Level) and disadvantaged communities-particularly Black, Indigenous, People of Color, and other disproportionately impacted communities-the frontline communities "who are experiencing climate change first and worst" (Just Solutions, 2023).
 We describe important pre-existing conditions for frontline communities, the disparate burdens and barriers that call us to action, and we examine why both "green" lenders and community finance institutions should invest in a just and equitable transition.
+Further, we define key terms and describe the social determinants of health (SDOH), a framework that can help lenders analyze and track the interconnected threats and opportunities in their communities.
+For a general introduction to concepts related to climate change and impacted communities, read Section III.

 Then, we evaluate the different lender types best positioned to power a just and equitable transition, describing and differentiating their organizational structures, capitalization strategies, purposes, types of programs and products, regulators, and clients.
 We also examine the larger pools of capital that can fund these community lenders.
 The enormous size of these capital pools suggests there is no shortage of capital, although barriers exist in deploying this capital at a community level, as discussed in this paper.
+For an overview of community lenders and capital well suited to finance climate-related investments, read Section IV and Section V.

 Next, we introduce the different market segments using the typology developed by Opportunity Finance Network (OFN) and used in its annual "Side by Side" member analysis (OFN, 2021).
 This methodology generally aligns with the typology used by the U.S. Department of the Treasury's CDFI Fund and by AERIS, an independent firm that provides due diligence and rating reports on CDFIs and other investors.
+For a summary of potential markets and demand for climate-related financing, read Section VI.

 Having reviewed the challenges facing communities, the capital providers best positioned to help finance solutions to these challenges, and the different market segments that seek funding, we answer the question, what's a lender to do?
-We describe a widely shared conceptual framework around the types of climate-related investments and suggest a path for getting started towards equitable GHG reduction or doubling down as the case may be.
+We describe a widely shared conceptual framework around the types of climate-related investments and suggest a path for getting started toward equitable GHG reduction or doubling down as the case may be.